GluuFederation/docs-ce-prod/3.0.1/source/authn-guide/cas.md

 words startings with `"#"`).
 You must use a regexp defining your application instead of `"https:\/\/([A-Za-z0-9_-]+\.)*example\.org(:\d+)?\/.*"` Pattern like `".*"` may be used as a wildcard to create an "allow-all" definition for a test setup.
-In case you'll need to add several CAS filtering rules, make sure their `id` properties differ.
+In case you'll need to add several CAS filtering policies, make sure their `id` properties differ.

 3. Restart the oxTrust's service to re-generated new files from updated templates: